The consequences of the new international economic order on developing countries Plattsburgh, 30/08-02/09 Maria Negreponti-Delivanis

 directly linked to Europe by rail, and the amount of cargo shipped there has risen

-fivefold since 2013, as routes such as Cheddus - Prague and Wen-Lyon are being established.
-China is also interested in Europe
+fivefold since 2013, as routes such as Cheddus - Prague China is also interested in Europe

 and the Balkans for selling large quantities of its products.
 Investments to